-The SDI12Recorder() instruction is used to measure a ClimaVue 50.
 This instruction sends a request to the sensor to make a measurement and then retrieves the measurement from the sensor.
-See Sensor measurements (p.
-20) for more information.
+See for more information.

 For most data loggers, the SDI12Recorder() instruction has the following syntax:

 SDI12Recorder(Destination, SDIPort, SDIAddress, "SDICommand", Multiplier, Offset, FillNAN, WaitonTimeout)